Baptists in the United States: Slavery and "racial" segregation

 In 19th century Virginia, slaves applying for membership in Baptist churches were required to get written approval from their master to join a congregation.
 Once they were a part of the congregation Black members would have separate Black deacons who oversaw them.

 The Baptist churches in America, like the country, split in two over the issue of slavery in the United States.

 In 1840, the Board of Managers of the Baptist General Convention for Foreign Missions repeated that the slavery question, which it never mentions by name, is not relevant to their work.
 It already speaks of the question of "the continuance of Christian fellowship between northern and southern churches."

 In 1841, at the annual meeting in Baltimore, "leading ministers and members of the Denomination had signed a document repudiating the course of anti-slavery Baptists, and pronouncing the disfellowship of slaveholders an innovation unsanctioned by the usages of the denomination."
 There was set up an American Baptist Free Mission Society in 1842, whose founding President was Cyrus Pitt Grosvenor.

 Struggling to gain a foothold in the South, after the American Revolution, the next generation of Southern Baptist preachers accommodated themselves to the leadership of Southern society.
 Rather than challenging the gentry on slavery and urging manumission (as did the Quakers and Methodists), they began to interpret the Bible as supporting the practice of slavery and encouraged good paternalistic practices by slaveholders.
 They preached to slaves to accept their places and obey their masters.
 In the two decades after the Revolution during the Second Great Awakening, Baptist preachers abandoned their pleas that slaves be manumitted.

 When the Alabama State Convention called on the Foreign Mission Board to explicitly allow slaveholders as missionaries, the board responded:

 In Baptist churches in both free and slaveholding states during this period, people of color were required to sit in a segregated "negro pew" regardless of whether they were members of the church, were licensed ministers, or even were invited into the pews of other white churchgoers.

 Southern Baptist Convention

-The Home Mission Society gave a statement saying that a person could not be a missionary and keep his slaves as property.
-This caused the Home Mission Society to separate northern and southern divisions.
-In 1845, the Southern Baptist Convention split from mainline Baptism over the issue of whether slaveholders should be allowed to be appointed as missionaries.
+In 1844, the Home Mission Society, the national missionary society of the Triennial Convention, stated that missionaries could not have or keep slaves as property.
+This caused most southern churches, supporters of slavery, to split from the mainline denomination, influented by the Georgia Baptist Convention.
+In May 1845, the Southern Baptist Convention was formed from the schism in Augusta, Georgia.

 In 1872, Henry Tupper of the Southern Baptist Convention's Foreign Mission Board appointed Edmonia Moon for missionary service.
 She was the first woman to receive this honor.
 In 1888, the Woman's Missionary Union was instituted.
 Women were recognized and encouraged to form missionary circles and children's bands in churches and Sunday Schools.